Number of recipients of Pandemic Unemployment Payment jumps by nearly 58,000 since Christmas

-The payments made as part of the Covid-19 Pandemic Unemployment scheme are in addition to the 214,700 people who were reported on the Live Register as of the end of April.
+The 335,599 recipients of the PUP is in addition to 194,058 people reported as being on the Live Register as of the end of November.

 The Department also revealed that it processed approximately 23,000 PUP applications from workers who were laid off in the week before Christmas (18-24 December).
 Eligible applicants received their first payment over the Christmas period.